 Domestic Violence Leave

-Historically, the State of Washington has be proactive in protecting employees who are victims of domestic violence.
+Historically, the State of Washington has been proactive in protecting employees who are victims of domestic violence.
 The state’s Domestic Violence Leave Law has been in place since 2008.
 This law attempts to redress some of the physical, emotional and financial effects that domestic violence can have on an employee by allowing victims of domestic violence, sexual assault, or stalking leave from work to handle legal or law enforcement needs, seek treatment for physical and mental injuries, obtain social services, seek mental health counseling, participate in safety planning, relocate, or take other actions to increase safety from future incidents.
 The law also allows family members of victims to take leave to help the victim obtain medical treatment, legal assistance and social services.

 Employment Discrimination Against Domestic Violence, Sexual Assault and Stalking Victims